Vacuum polarization in a one-dimensional effective quantum-electrodynamics model: Exact 1D hydrogen-like Dirac model

-The finite charge renormalization found in the present model is significantly different from the charge renormalization performed in the 3D case with a finite UV momentum cutoff (see, e.g., Ref.~\onlinecite{HaiLewSerSol-PRA-07}).
+It may be tempting to think that the fact that the total vacuum-polarization density does not integrate to zero should lead to a (finite) charge renormalization.
+However, the present situation is different from the charge renormalization performed in the 3D case with a finite UV momentum cutoff (see, e.g., Ref.~\onlinecite{HaiLewSerSol-PRA-07}).
 Indeed, we believe that the fact that ${\cal N}^\text{vp}$ is not zero (and not even an integer) in the present model should be understood as an example of fermion-number fractionalization, which is a phenomenon known to appear for 1D Dirac equations with soliton-type potentials (see, e.g., Refs.~\onlinecite{GolWil-PRL-81,NieSem-PR-86,KriRoz-SPU-87,RaoSahPan-R-08}).
 The non-zero value of the fermion number is related to the infrared limit~\cite{KivSch-PRB-82,RajBel-PL-82,Nog-ARX-08}.
 Note, in particular, that the expression of ${\cal N}_\text{reg}^\text{vp}$ in Eq.~(\ref{Nvpreg}) has the general form of the fermion number found in soliton models~\cite{GolWil-PRL-81,NieSem-PR-86}.
 Also, we may note that, in the present model, for $Z=2c$ the (unoccupied) bound state has zero energy and the spectrum of $\bm{D}_Z$ is charge-conjugation symmetric, and ${\cal N}_\text{reg}^\text{vp}$ reduces to $-1/2$, which resembles the soliton scenario of Ref.~\onlinecite{JacReb-PRD-76} (see, also, Ref.~\onlinecite{RaoSahPan-R-08}).